JecinthaThekkodan/Data1202/README.md

 #### Prerequisites
 - Jupyter should be installed
 - MySQL should be installed
-- Dataset to be downloaded from [Data1202/Dataset/]
+- Dataset to be downloaded under folder [Data1202/Dataset/](https://github.com/JecinthaThekkodan/Data1202/tree/main/Dataset)
-- Download the python file from [Data1202/]
+- Download the python file under folder [Data1202/](https://github.com/JecinthaThekkodan/Data1202/tree/main)
 - Open the python file notebook in Jupyter
 - Connect to MYSQL
 - Load the data set in MYSQL in vgsales table